jeenathampi/dropbox-client/README.md

 In this project a user can upload, download and update files only in their profile.
 An admin profile which can see all the files uploaded by every user.

-Create the project with create-react-app projectname
+This is only the front-end portion of the project Create the project with create-react-app projectname

 In the project directory, you can run: